-Dr. Brophy was named to the Board of Directors of the American Academy of Orthopaedic Surgeons in 2016.
-He is committed to research as a means of improving patient care and outcomes, having authored or co-authored over 165 peer reviewed articles to date, and has received a number of research related distinctions.
+Dr. Brophy was named to the Board of Directors of the American Academy of Orthopaedic Surgeons as a member at large in 2016.
+He pursues research as a means of improving patient care and outcomes, having authored or co-authored over 190 peer reviewed articles to date, and has received a number of research related distinctions.
 He is a member of the Musculoskeletal Committee for the National Football League (NFL) Injury and Safety Panel and a team physician for the St. Louis Surge women’s basketball team and the Francis Howell high school football team, having also worked with the former St. Louis Rams (NFL), the St. Louis Blues (NHL), the St. Louis Athletica (WPS), and the University of Missouri-St. Louis (UMSL).

-Upon graduation, he returned to the Washington University School of Medicine to join the division of sports medicine in the Department of Orthopaedic Surgery with a clinical focus on shoulder and knee injuries.
-In the shoulder, he has a particular interest in the treatment of shoulder instability, labral tears and rotator cuff tears.
+After completing his fellowship, he returned to the Washington University School of Medicine to join the division of sports medicine in the Department of Orthopaedic Surgery with a clinical focus on shoulder and knee injuries.
+In the shoulder, he has a particular interest in the treatment of shoulder dislocations and instability, labral tears and rotator cuff tears.
 In the knee, he specializes in meniscus, articular cartilage and ligament injuries, including the ACL and PCL.

 In 2010, he earned an Orthopaedic Research Society-Orthopedic Research and Education Foundation (OREF) Travel Award in Research Translation and a Young Investigator Travel Award to the AOSSM/NIH Post-Joint Injury Osteoarthritis Conference.
 He was awarded an OREF Young Investigator Research Grant to study the metabolic activity of the meniscus as a potential marker for and predictor of osteoarthritis in 2011, and the 2013 AOSSM/Sanofi Biosurgery Osteoarthritis Grant for his study, “Molecular Profiling of Meniscus and Articular Cartilage in Knees With and Without Osteoarthritis to Identify Candidate Genes for Therapeutic Intervention”.
 In 2011, he was awarded the AOSSM NCAA Research Award for a study looking at the effect of meniscal and ACL surgery on knee articular cartilage in football athletes.
 In 2012, he was recognized with the Lee T. Ford Award for academic achievement from the Department of Orthopaedic Surgery in the Washington University School of Medicine.
 The NFL Physicians Society awarded him the Arthur C. Rettig Award, for academic excellence in research to advance the health and safety of NFL players, in 2015.
 The same year he was awarded the AOSSM Cabaud Award for research studying the metabolic activity of meniscus and cartilage in knees.
 He received an Excellence in Education award from the Washington University Department of Orthopaedic Surgery in 2016.
-In conjunction with his sports medicine partners, he participates in a number of multi-center research efforts including the Multicenter Orthopaedic Outcomes Network (MOON) ACL study, MOON shoulder study, Multicenter ACL Revision Study (MARS), and Meniscal Tear With Osteoarthritis Research (MeTeOR) study, which have won a number of research awards for their collective work.
+He has been a co-author on various studies recognized with the Association of Shoulder and Elbow Surgeons’ Neer Award, the AOSSM O’Donoghue Award and the NFL Physicians Society Arthur C. Rettig Award.
+In conjunction with his sports medicine partners, he participates in multi-center research efforts including the Multicenter Orthopaedic Outcomes Network (MOON) ACL study, MOON Shoulder Group, Multicenter ACL Revision Study (MARS), and Meniscal Tear with Osteoarthritis Research (MeTeOR) study, which have won a number of research awards for their collective work.

 Dr. Brophy has been a member of the editorial board of the American Journal of Sports Medicine and serves as a peer reviewer for a number of orthopedic surgery journals, including The Journal of Bone and Joint Surgery, The American Journal of Sports Medicine, the Bone and Joint Journal, and the Journal of Orthopaedic Research.
-He currently serves, or has served, on committees for several professional organizations, including the American Academy of Orthopaedic Surgery, the American Orthopaedic Society for Sports Medicine, the American Orthopaedic Association and the Orthopaedic Research Society.
+He currently serves, or has served, on committees for several professional organizations, including the American Academy of Orthopaedic Surgeons, American Orthopaedic Society for Sports Medicine, Association of Shoulder and Elbow Surgeons, Arthroscopy Association of North America, American Orthopaedic Association, International Cartilage Research Society, Orthopaedic Research Society, Association of Bone and Joint Surgeons, and the Magellan Society.